-- GQ1 All aspects of the establishment's work are supported by ratified documented policies and procedures as part of the overall governance process. - a) There is an organisational chart clearly defining the lines of accountability and reporting relationships. - b) There are procedures for all licensable activities that ensure integrity of tissue and / or cells and minimise the risk of contamination. - c) There are regular governance meetings, for example health and safety, risk management and clinical governance committees, which are recorded by agendas and minutes. - d) There is a document control system to ensure that changes to documents are reviewed, approved, dated and documented by an authorised person and only current documents are in use. - g) There are procedures to ensure that an authorised person verifies that tissues and / or cells received by the establishment meet required specifications. - h) There are procedures for the management and quarantine of non-conforming consignments or those with incomplete test results, to ensure no risk of cross contamination. - i) There are procedures to ensure tissues and / or cells are not released from quarantine until verification has been completed and recorded. - j) There are procedures detailing the critical materials and reagents used and where applicable, materials and reagents meet the standards laid down by the European directives on medical devices and in vitro diagnostic medical devices. - I) There are procedures to ensure that in the event of termination of activities for whatever reason, stored tissues and / or cells are transferred to another licensed establishment or establishments. - o) There is a complaints system in place. - p) There are written agreements with third parties whenever an activity takes place that has the potential to influence the quality and safety of human tissues and / or cells. - q) There is a record of agreements established with third parties. - r) Third party agreements specify the responsibilities of the third party and meet the requirements set out in Directions 003/2010. - s) Third party agreements specify that the third party will inform the establishment in the event of a serious adverse reaction or event.

-t) There are procedures for the re-provision of service in an emergency.
+- GQ1 All aspects of the establishment's work are supported by ratified documented policies and procedures as part of the overall governance process. - a) There is an organisational chart clearly defining the lines of accountability and reporting relationships. - b) There are procedures for all licensable activities that ensure integrity of tissue and / or cells and minimise the risk of contamination. - c) There are regular governance meetings, for example health and safety, risk management and clinical governance committees, which are recorded by agendas and minutes. - d) There is a document control system to ensure that changes to documents are reviewed, approved, dated and documented by an authorised person and only current documents are in use. - g) There are procedures to ensure that an authorised person verifies that tissues and / or cells received by the establishment meet required specifications. - h) There are procedures for the management and quarantine of non-conforming consignments or those with incomplete test results, to ensure no risk of cross contamination. - i) There are procedures to ensure tissues and / or cells are not released from quarantine until verification has been completed and recorded. - j) There are procedures detailing the critical materials and reagents used and where applicable, materials and reagents meet the standards laid down by the European directives on medical devices and in vitro diagnostic medical devices. - k) There is a procedure for handling returned products. - I) There are procedures to ensure that in the event of termination of activities for whatever reason, stored tissues and / or cells are transferred to another licensed establishment or establishments. - m) The criteria for allocating tissues and / or cells to patients and health care institutions are documented and made available to these parties on request. - o) There is a complaints system in place. - p) There are written agreements with third parties whenever an activity takes place that has the potential to influence the quality and safety of human tissues and / or cells. - q) There is a record of agreements established with third parties. - r) Third party agreements specify the responsibilities of the third party and meet the requirements set out in Directions 003/2010. - s) Third party agreements specify that the third party will inform the establishment in the event of a serious adverse reaction or event. - t) There are procedures for the re-provision of service in an emergency.